MNicol1/capucine-et-tournesol/README.md

 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-Any static assets, like images, can be placed in the `public/` directory.
+Astro uses the files in src/pages/ to generate site routes.

+Static assets such as images are stored in the public/ directory.

+Serverless functions used by the ordering system are located in netlify/functions/.

 ## Development (for maintainers)